joshuadavidnelson/scripts-to-footer/README.md

 Please utilize the [issues](https://github.com/joshuadavidnelson/scripts-to-footer/issues) section if you run into problems or have suggestions for making the plugin better.
 You can also view the most recent official, stable release on the WordPress repo linked below.

+*See the [wiki](https://github.com/joshuadavidnelson/scripts-to-footer/wiki) for specifics on usage, like filters and work-arounds for specific scripts*

 ### WordPress Plugin

 Download for your WordPress site here: [http://wordpress.org/plugins/scripts-to-footerphp/](http://wordpress.org/plugins/scripts-to-footerphp/)